Eco-Friendly Options

 “Going green” is all about making choices that minimize your environmental footprint.
 When it comes to travel, that can mean choosing a destination that prioritizes sustainability – like Grand Rapids.

-It can also mean choosing places to meet, stay, dine and play based on their earth-friendly practices.
-Grand Rapids offers a whole host of options for eco-conscious visitors.
+It can also mean choosing places to meet, stay, dine, drink and play based on their earth-friendly practices.
+Grand Rapids offers a whole host of options for eco-conscious visitors, including a downtown convention campus that reduces transportation emissions by offering 300+ restaurants, shops, cultural attractions and entertainment venues within a 10-minute walk of hotels.
+Here are just a few of the local businesses you can feel good about patronizing.

 Meet

 DeVos Place Convention Center, a state-of-the-art facility in the heart of downtown, is certified as a “Green Venue” by the state of Michigan.
-It has implemented a wide range of environmental and sustainability initiatives, including:
+It is a founding member of the Grand Rapids 2030 District, a public-private partnership committed to getting our city to zero greenhouse gas emissions.
+DeVos Place has implemented a wide range of environmental and sustainability initiatives, including:

 • Automated faucets and flushing systems to reduce water consumption